PeerPrep/peerprep/README.md

 ## DISCLAIMER: Our executor service can only run on x86_64 architecture.
 If you are using a different architecture, you will not be able to run the executor locally.
 However, you can still test the rest of the application.

-1. Install Docker for your operating system.
+- Install Docker for your operating system.
 You can find the installation instructions [here](https://docs.docker.com/get-docker/).
-2. Clone the repository.
+- Clone the repository.
+- Run `git submodule update --init` to clone the submodules.
-3. In the frontend folder, add .env file with the following content:
+- In the frontend folder, add .env file with the following content:

 ```
 NEXT_PUBLIC_FIREBASE_API_KEY=AIzaSyAMiTV5yv2D-gvCy2TNEFREZIMUJ3SnYD8